eBayClassifiedsGroup/orlo/docs/install.rst

     pip install orlo

-The pip build is not always up to date as things are still in flux.
-At this early stage, it is recommended to install from source.
+The pip build will usually be up to date, but occasionally it may be behind, especially relative to development forks.

 From source